RealDoigt/simple-stupid-object-notation/readme.md

 # initialize values
 .x = 0
 .y = 1
-# now the values can be incremented
+# now the values can be changed
 .x + 1
 .y * .5